 Beale was born on 12th January, 1961 and is an English actor and music historian.
 He has been described by The Independent newspaper as “the greatest stage actor of his generation.”

 Beale is the son of Lieutenant-General Sir Peter Beale, and Julia Winter and was born in Malaya, where his father served as a physician.
 Beale’s early performances were at the age of eight, when he became a chorister at St. Paul’s Cathedral School, having been awarded a choral scholarship to attend there.

 Beale’s Shakespearian stage career was perhaps inspired at his junior school about which he says: “… when my headmaster asked me to read out the “dogs of war” speech.
 I remember the light pounding through the windows of the tiny library and getting this little thrill about it.
 That’s where it all started.”

 He first performed on stage at the age of fourteen, playing Desdemona in Othello at Clifton College’s Redgrave Theatre, where he also performed in Rosencrantz and Guildenstern are Dead, a play in which he would later perform at the National Theatre.
 Following Clifton, he went to Gonville and Caius College, Cambridge and gained a first in English.
-He graduated from Guildhall School of Music and Drama in 1983.
+Graduating from Guildhall School of Music and Drama in 1983.

 Beale first came to prominence in the late 1980s with a series of renowned performances, in such plays as The Man of Mode and Restoration at the Royal Shakespeare Company.
 During the 1990s he again showed his excellence with moving performances as Konstantin in Chekhov’s The Seagull, Oswald in Ghosts, Ferdinand in The Duchess of Malfi and Edgar in King Lear.
 While at the RSC he first worked with Sam Mendes who directed him as Thersites in Troilus and Cressida, and the title role in Richard III and as a superb Ariel in The Tempest.